 Prolonged saltwater exposure can weaken standard silk material.
 Hence dive flags are made with durable nylon or polyester fibers.

-While a white diagonally striped flag on a red backdrop is internationally recognized as the standard color scheme of scuba flags, there is another flag known as the alpha flag (sometimes called the alfa flag) with a different color combination that serves the same purpose as a diver-down flag.
+While a red flag with a white diagonal stripe is internationally recognized as the standard color scheme of scuba flags, there is another flag known as the alpha flag (sometimes called the alfa flag) with a different color combination that serves the same purpose as a diver-down flag.

 The alfa flag features a blue and white colored piece of fabric with a swallow-tailed incision on the blue end.
 Technically speaking, although alfa flags are sometimes used by scuba divers as a dive flag the original purpose of the alfa flag is not quite the same as the red and white diver-down flag but there is a significant overlap between their intent.